Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/CategoryView.md

 ### Introduction

 The last coding step is to create the ``CategoryView``.
-Make sure to do int in the Views folder, otherwise it will not work.
+Make sure to do it in the Views folder, otherwise it will not work.
 First let's introduce the code and then the important details will be discussed.
 In the code there is a lot of stuff that is not really relevant, but necessary to make it look not to bad.

 ```xml
 <UserControl x:Class="Caliburn.Micro.Tutorial.Wpf.Views.CategoryView"